Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Background of Image Scaling

 \subsubsection{Prevention Defenses}

-Quiring et al.~\cite{scaling2020} propose the only two prevention defenses, i.e., median and randomized filtering.
+\citet{scaling2020} propose the only two prevention defenses, i.e., median and randomized filtering.
 Both defenses apply filtering operations to sanitize the input image before scaling.
-Specifically, they reconstruct each vulnerable pixel by the median or randomly picked pixel within a sliding window.
-As a result, an adaptive attacker has to perturb a significantly larger number of pixels within a window to evade these defenses.
-Quiring et al. claim that the median filtering defense is more practical; the randomized filtering defense could hurt the downstream classifier's performance~\cite{scaling2020}, which requires model retraining.
+Specifically, they reconstruct each vulnerable pixel by a median or a randomly picked pixel within a sliding window.
+As a result, the attacker has to perturb a significantly larger number of pixels within a window to evade these defenses.
+Finally, they claim that the median filtering defense is more practical; the randomized filtering defense could hurt the downstream classifier's performance.
+We analyzed these defenses in more detail in \Cref{sec:eval:preprocessing}.